All Episodes

 They are covering what they think is oversight of a serious Senate committee looking at Iraq.

-Because they when they when they look in the mirror and then see themselves, they see a president.
+And they were all on display and they were all pontificating as campaigners and as presidents because when they look in the mirror and then see themselves, they see a president.

-That's part of the ego apparently of being a senator.
+That's part of the ego, apparently, of being a senator.

 It was a search for television FaceTime, for name recognition, for campaign donors, and of course for the all-important fawning drive-by media coverage.

-So uh rules of engagement in this hearing are the lower you go, the more bucks the kooks will kick in.
+So rules of engagement in this hearing are the lower you go, the more bucks the kooks will kick in.

 Biden suggested that Cheney knows the war is lost.

-Dodd called the plan a fool's paradise, Obama got off an also clever, tasteless, we're not gonna babysit a civil war.
+Obama got off an also clever, tasteless, we're not going to babysit a civil war.

-But all the sound bites from all the second stringers, including uh John Kerry who served in Vietnam and the shameless Chuck Hagel, none could get as low as the statement from the San Francisco treat, Barbara Boxer.
+But all the sound bites from all the second stringers, including John Kerry, who served in Vietnam and the shameless Chuck Hagel, none could get as low as the statement from the San Francisco Treat, Barbara Boxer, the mouth that shall live in infamy.

-If no children disqualifies Condoleezza Rice, does no brains, no class, and no taste disqualify Barbara Boxer.
+If no children disqualifies Condoleezza Rice, does no brains, no class, and no taste disqualify Barbara Boxer?

-He's clamming up, he's not he's not talking about this.
+He's not talking about this.

 Or he is a fantasist who's telling everybody that he did all this, but he didn't.

-I, you know, I've been to the White House and I know those steps that you have to walk down to get to the bathroom, and I've been in that bathroom.
+You know, I've been to the White House and I know those steps that you have to walk down to get to the bathroom.

-Um didn't go this year, been there, done that.
+Didn't go this year, been there, done that.

-A Democrat said of the relationship between Wrangell and Pelosi.
+There's a lot of tension there, a Democrat said of the relationship between Wrangell and Pelosi.

 And Pelosi had an idea on Sunday.

-And Wrangell told the New York Post, wait a minute, we haven't even we haven't gotten that far to be talking about tax increases.
+And Wrangell told the New York Post, wait a minute, we haven't even, we haven't gotten that far to be talking about tax increases.

 She hasn't discussed it with me.